Defective Medical Equipment

 What is the defect?

-What are the adverse symptoms caused by Zimmer Durom Cup hip implants?
+What are common problems caused by Zimmer Durom Cup hip implants?